TENET-RCCPII/rccpii-2018/pages/enablers.md

 ## What can enablers and academics expect this year?

-We will be running various sessions in 2018 to assist with building bridges between academics and support staff in 2018.
+We will be running various sessions in 2018 to assist with building bridges between academics and support staff as well as empowering enablers by sharing insights into the changing landscapes or research and teaching and learning.
 We look forward to hearing your suggestions and feedback.

+Our materials will be developed under open licenses through collaborative processes.

+The Github repository for the Enablers' Workshop Material is available at [https://github.com/TENET-RCCPII/EnablingAcademia](https://github.com/TENET-RCCPII/EnablingAcademia).